Galactic seismology: joint evolution of impact-triggered stellar and gaseous disc corrugations: Discussion

 The subject of disc perturbations in galaxies has a long history.
 Even with the simplifying assumption of an infinitely thin disc, the phenomenology is highly non-linear because of the disc's differential rotation, inter alia \citep[e.g.][]{hun69l}.
 This forces us to embrace large numerical simulations to make progress, supported by an increasingly elaborate theoretical framework \citep[e.g.][]{fou15w}.

-Corrugations triggered by a passing perturber have been investigated for several decades but, until now, confined to stellar discs.
+Corrugations triggered by a passing perturber have been investigated for several decades, generally confined to stellar discs, with a few noteworthy exceptions \citep{gom17a,lap18a}.
 The perturber triggers a complex interplay between a spiral density wave and a bending wave, both of which wrap up but at different angular rates \citepalias{bla21e}.
 The highest resolution simulations reveal this to be an extraordinarily complex phenomenon with several distinct pattern speeds (timescales) at play.
 It is, therefore, unsurprising that adding a gaseous medium enhances the complexity further.
 However, this is not the case at early times, at least in our simulations, where the gas and stars are seen to evolve together.
 The timescale over which the stellar and gas corrugations are in phase and strong ($\sim 500-700$ Myr) is similar to the typical timescale required by the onset and evolution of phase spiral \citep[\citetalias{bla21e}; ][]{bin18a,lap19a}.
 At late times, the gas and stars go their separate ways.

 There has been very little theoretical work on the interaction of a corrugated gas wave with a spiral density wave.
 In light of early observations of the Milky Way's gas layer, \citet{nel84y} looked at this scenario.
 First, he demonstrated the well-known 1D result of how gas overrunning a spiral density wave is compressed in the reference frame of the density wave.
 There is extensive evidence for mild shocks, in particular, to explain the confinement of the dust along the spiral arm.
 Secondly, with the aid of a simple undulating model and assuming the tight-winding approximation, he examined how this 1D compression evolves as the bending wave and spiral density wave move in and out of phase.
 In their simple shock picture, the compressed gas splits into two components that come together again when the bending mode and spiral wave are in lockstep again.
 The suggested timescale for the splitting is of order $\sim 100$ Myr.
 We do not see this behaviour: this may be because the density wave `rides' the corrugation wave rather than being confined to the midplane (\citetalias{bla21e}), an outcome that was not foreseen by \citet{nel84y}.